slavahatnuke/environment/README.md

 Hat Environment
 ===========
-The lib allows to check your environment easy
-This lib allows to test and build your environment in on action
+The lib allows to check your environment easy and allows to test and build your environment in on action

 `bin/environment`